Bislett Stadium: Speed skating

 The World Speed Skating Championships were held at Bislett for the first time in 1925, but it was not until 1940 that Bislett became the main venue for speed skating in Oslo.
 Since then one unofficial World Championship event right before the start of World War II and 11 more official World Championships have been held here, from 1947 to 1983.
 Bislett has also hosted ten European Championships, with the last one being held in 1986.
 Norwegian speed skaters Hjalmar Andersen, Knut Johannesen, Fred Anton Maier and Kay Stenshjemmet have all become European Champions at Bislett.

 The largest speed skating event at Bislett was that of the 1952 Olympics.
 Hjalmar Andersen won three gold medals.

 Despite its low-lying altitude, Bislett was on many occasions able to provide ice of a high quality, resulting in ten single distance world records and five overall world records.
 In 1963, Knut Johannesen broke Boris Shilkov's eight-year-old 5000 m world record from Medeo, with the time 7:37.8.
 Jonny Nilsson improved the record by around four seconds during the World Championships in 1965.
 Fred Anton Maier was able to set a 10000 m world record here twice, in 1966 and in 1968.
 Bislett has seen an additional two 10000 m records, and both times the record was snatched back from Medeo.
 Sten Stensen set a time of 14:50.31 during the European Championships in 1976.
 Tomas Gustafson's 14:23.59 from 1982 was Bislett's final speed skating world record.

 The European Championships in 1986 proved to be the last major speed skating event at Bislett, as ice production was halted two years later.

 Bandy

 When bandy was a demonstration sport at the 1952 Winter Olympics, one match was played at Bislett.

 Also national finals used to be played.

+Speedway

+The venue hosted significant motorcycle speedway events as early as 1940.
+It staged the European Final, which was a qualification round of the Speedway World Championship in 1955 and 1956.